Workplace smoking bans have been a fact of life for a long time now, and the restrictions have been gradually tightening year by year.

-The main motivation for smoking bans – protecting health – simply doesn’t exist; there’s no evidence that e-cigarette vapour presents any danger to people around the vaper.
+The main motivation for smoking bans – protecting health – doesn’t exist; there’s no evidence that e-cigarette vapour presents a danger to people around the vaper.

 There’s also no evidence that treating vapers as smoking will do anything to help people quit.

 In fact, it’s likely to have the opposite effect by making people who’re trying to quit or stay off cigarettes spend time around people who’re smoking.